 Flat rents are market-based rents.
 They vary by unit size and type and also by development location.
 Once each year, at the annual recertification, all tenants are offered the choice of paying an income-based rent or the Flat rent.
 Flat rents represent the actual market value of HAGC's housing units.
 At least annually, HAGC will determine the flat rent amount for each Public Housing unit size and type.
-This will be accomplished through a comparability study that utilizes the Section 8 Rent Reasonableness Database to locate three (3) comparable unassisted units for each Public Housing unit size and type in order to determine the reasonable market value of each unit size and type.
+This will be accomplished through a comparability study that utilizes the Section 8 Rent Reasonableness Database to locate three (3) comparable unassisted units for each Public Housing unit size and type.
+The flat rent size and type.
 The flat rent of a unit represents the gross amount of rent (it includes the utility allowance).